 In 1962, wealthy Southern belle Eve Whalen meets her college roommate Daniella Gold and they quickly become best friends.
 Daniella begins to open Eve’s eyes to the injustices of the world which the well-meaning but naive Eve thinks she can change in an instance.
 Over time, Daniella works hard to change the world from within the current social system, while Eve becomes extremely radicalized.
-A tale of two women trying to fight justice in a harsh world, We Are All Good People is in many way similar to Mrs. Everything, yet since its scope is a bit narrower, I enjoyed it much more.
-I loved the contrast between the two women – the pragmatic Daniella and the suggestible Eve, and particularly liked that in the end that each had to take stock of the good they did, but also the opportunities they let slip by.
-A strong book, it loses steam at the end talking about Eve and Daniella’s children, but all in all I’m glad I read it.
+A tale of two women trying to fight justice in a harsh world, We Are All Good People is in many ways similar to Mrs. Everything, yet since its scope is a bit narrower, I enjoyed it much more.
+I loved the contrast between the two women – the pragmatic Daniella and the suggestible Eve and particularly liked that in the end that each had to take stock of the good they did, but also the opportunities they let slip by.
+A strong book, it loses steam at the end talking about Eve and Daniella’s children, but all in all, I’m glad I read it.
 Read more →

 I received a complimentary copy of this book from Atria Books through NetGalley.
 Opinions expressed in this review are completely my own.

-After making millions selling essential oils, Lindsay Teague Moreno found her true passion in life was to inspire female entrepreneurs.
+After making millions selling essential oils, Lindsay Teague Moreno found her true passion in life in inspiring female entrepreneurs.
 In her new book, she takes the lesson she learned as a serial entrepreneur to share her 10 successful philosophies to help other mothers realize their dreams.
 What I first fell in love with was her discussion on finding your thing and thinking long-term.
 She perfectly explains how to figure out what you want to do and how to think ahead towards scaling up to a multimillion-dollar company.
 I took pages of notes on these topics, and I think my business will be better for it.
 After that, many of her success philosophies get more into ideals than actual items.
 I’m a checklist kind of girl, so I grew tired of the vagueness and would have loved a bit more concrete “Go get them” attitude.
-All in all, a decent starting point for female entrepreneurs (moms or not) that definitely gave me some great ideas for my own blog.
+All in all, a decent starting point for female entrepreneurs (moms or not) that gave me some great ideas for my blog.
 Read more →

 I received a complimentary copy of this book from Thomas Nelson through NetGalley.
 Opinions expressed in this review are completely my own.